open-telemetry/opentelemetry.io/content/en/blog/2024/kubecon-china-2024.md

   by Kai Liu, Alibaba Cloud & Wanqi Yang, Sun Yat<br> Thursday, August 22 • 5:15 - 5:50

-Come join us to listen, learn, and get involved in OpenTelemetry.
+Come listen, learn, and get involved in OpenTelemetry.
 See you in Hong Kong!